ubeac/docs/Walkthrough.md

 ### 1. Registration

-To start your uBeac journey, you need to go to register on the [uBeac website](http://ui.ubeac.io).
+To start your uBeac journey, you need to go and register on the [uBeac website](https://app.ubeac.io/register).
 Register with your email address and set a password (at least 8 characters including at least one upper-case and lower-case letter).

 ### 2. Confirmation